leslylopez43/Assigment2.backup/README.md

 Features

 Players can choose their name and difficulty level.
-The game board is displayed in a clean and user-friendly manner.
-The game logic is implemented using JavaScript.
+The game board is displayed in a clean and user-friendly manner.contains a buttons The game logic is implemented using JavaScript.
 The website is responsive and works on both desktop and mobile devices.